 Within the bond portfolio Unum Limited holds private placement securities.
 A private placement security is a corporate or asset-backed bond that is sold directly to a single or small group of qualified institutional investors, generally insurance companies.
 They share many characteristics with both public bonds and bank debt, and in many ways they are a hybrid of the two.
 Private placement securities tend to be less liquid than public bonds and may not have quoted prices.
-These assets are valued using alternative valuation methods as described in section D.1.6.
+These assets are valued using alternative valuation methods as described in section D.4.

-The private placement securities are estimated to have a market value of approximately £90,091k as at 31st December 2016.
-Exposure to private placement securities is approximately 3.6% of the overall corporate bond portfolio.
+The private placement securities are estimated to have a market value of approximately £227.2m as at 31st December 2017 (2016: £209.2m).
+Exposure to private placement securities is approximately 9.0% (2016: 8.2%) of the overall asset portfolio.
 Unum's investment team ensures that exposure to a single counterparty within these securities is less than 1% of the total corporate bond portfolio.